-The words, “child custody” and “contact” have been replaced in the Family Law Legislation by the words, “resident parent” and “time spent with”.
-The intention of the legislative changes is to emphasize that no parent owns a child.
+The words “child custody” and “contact” have been replaced in the Family Law legislation by the words, “resident parent” and “time spent with”.
+The intention of the legislative changes is to emphasise that no parent owns the child.

 The closest train stations are Town Hall, taking the Park Street exit, or St James Station, taking the Elizabeth Street exit.
 John R Quinn & Co. is on the corner of Park and Elizabeth.

 Best parking is in the Domain parking station.
 Take the moving footway and cross Hyde Park to reach our offices.